Cox repurchases Ohio papers, continues daily paper printing - WHIZ News

 In November, the FCC approved the Cox-Apollo sale, but it required Apollo to reduce the daily newspapers to three days or sell them.

-Going forward, the newspapers will operate separately and be owned by Cox Enterprises, the Dayton Daily News reported.
-WHIO-TV and the Ohio radio stations will be owned by Apollo, which is using the name Cox Media Group for its broadcast business.
+Going forward, the newspapers will operate separately and be owned by Cox Enterprises, the Daily News reported.
+WHIO-TV and the Ohio radio stations will be owned by New York-based Apollo, which is using the name Cox Media Group for its broadcast business.